Pedginald/Landing-page/README.md

 # Landing-page
-This is a product landing page, showcasing the use of html and css
+This is a product landing page for TC2000 trading sodtware.